MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 - If your target collection contains both up-level and down-level devices, then use the instructions to [onboard devices running any supported operating system](#bkmk_any_os) (recommended).
 - If your collection contains only up-level devices, then you can use the [up-level onboarding instructions](#bkmk_uplevel).

-> [!Warning]
+> [!WARNING]
-> - If your target collection contains down-level devices, and you use the instructions for onboarding only up-level devices, then the down-level devices won't be onboarded.
+> If your target collection contains down-level devices, and you use the instructions for onboarding only up-level devices, then the down-level devices won't be onboarded.
 The optional **Workspace key** and **Workspace ID** fields are used for onboarding down-level devices, but if they aren't included then the policy will fail on down-level clients.
->

 ### <a name="bkmk_any_os"></a> Onboard devices with any supported operating system to Microsoft Defender for Endpoint (recommended)
  You can onboard devices running any of the [supported operating systems](#bkmk_os) to Microsoft Defender for Endpoint by providing the configuration file, **Workspace key**, and **Workspace ID** to Configuration Manager.

-### Get the configuration file, workspace ID, and workspace key
+#### Get the configuration file, workspace ID, and workspace key

 1. Go to the [Microsoft Defender for Endpoint online service](https://security.microsoft.com/) and sign in.
 1. Select **Settings**, then select **Onboarding** under the **Endpoints** heading.